cfallon61/twisttier/data return types/communcation requirements.md

 ## Adding a Spin

-__Note__ This functionality requires integration testing with client
+__Note__ This functionality requires integration testing with client __Note__ Please refer to [this section](#new-tags-posted) for information on how the updates work for when a user makes a post about a previously unfollowed tag
 1. Client will `POST /api/add_spin/<username>` with `username` as a URL parameter with the following parameters in the body:
   ```
   body: {